Longitude / Latitude = 51.532427N 3.444927W

 The Elecraft KPA500 (Solid State Amplifier 160-10M Plus 6M) provides that extra punch to get through to those DX stations.

-My long wire (Inverted 'L') is 142 ft long and has a 4:1 UnUn at the feed point which is then tuned by a remote MFJ tuner.
+My long wire (Inverted 'L') is approx 135 ft long and has a 4:1 UnUn at the feed point which is then tuned in the shack with an Elecraft KAT500 ATU

 It is matched against a significant earth system which has been developed over the last 20 Years.